 Negative: Your car will not be ready for collection until Friday.
 Positive: Your car will be ready for collection on Friday.

 Negative: You did not complete the exam.
 Positive: You will need to complete the exam.

 Negative: Your holiday time is not approved until your manager clears it.
-Positive: Your holiday time will be approved when your manager clears it details to include.
+Positive: Your holiday time will be approved when your manager clears it.

+Writers don't just create a positive tone on the sentence level.
+They can also create this tone by choosing what details to include.
 If something negative is unimportant to the reader, you can leave it out.
 Kitty O. Locker called the practice of using "positive emphasis" (Locker, 2016) to meet your audience's needs "You Attitude."